This section includes:

 You have different methods available to you for configuring the Documentation Search Service.
 These methods include:

-1. On the client computer, change to root user.
-On a command line, type the fast path: wsm system to display the Web-based System Manager System container.
+On the client computer, change to root user.
+Open the Web-based System Manager System container from the command line by typing the follwing fast path:

-2. Double-click the Internet Environment icon to open it.
+Double-click on Internet Environment icon to open it.
 The Default Browser page of the properties notebook displays.

 YourWebBrowser -u http://www.rs6000.ibm.com/aix/library